Beaver Falls Cutlery Company: Decline

-The company gradually declined from 1877 to 1886 when it could no longer make a profit and was closed.
+In 1876, the Sheffield Daily Telegraph wrote of the company's symbol at the factory:"The trade mark of the company is one of the finest pieces of carving in wood we have seen, yet it is only typical of the trades of the Company.
+There is represented the American eagle flapping its wings in triumph over the British lion, and the latter is struggling in the last agonies of death.
+So the English manufacturers of cutlery have been supplanted in their trade by American establishments ...
+Then in addition to the trade in Europe the trade in this country is very great.
+The works are continually pressed for orders."The company gradually declined from 1877 to 1886 when it could no longer make a profit and was closed.
 In 1890 the Champlin family purchased the knife-making equipment to start up their Cattaraugus Cutlery Company in Little Valley, New York.
 The Beaver Falls Cutlery Company buildings were subsequently occupied by the Metric Metal Works, The Eclipse Bicycle Company, The McCool Tube Company, the New York Pittsburgh Company, The Shelby Steel Tube Company and the Beaver Falls Car Works.

 Products

 Tableware and various knives

 The company produced "all kinds of knives and tableware ...
 These products ranged from finely crafted bone-handled knives to an austere, but sturdy wood-handled utensil.
 The former displayed a delicately etched logo "Beaver Falls Cutlery Company in a scroll with flowered ornamentation on the blade while the latter had a plain 27 mm stamp Beaver Falls Cut.
 Co."
-The 26-page BFCC catalogue of the 1880s lists table knives, carvers, ivory carvers, screwdrivers, cigar knives, butchers' knives, stickers, skinner knives, hunting knives, scissors and shears.
+The 26-page BFCC catalog of the 1880s lists table knives, carvers, ivory carvers, screwdrivers, cigar knives, butchers' knives, stickers, skinner knives, hunting knives, scissors and shears.
 It lists many penknives: iron-lined, with redwood, brass-lined, and with German silver bolsters.
 It has a lithograph of the factory and of the American eagle trademark.

 Beaver Falls Historical Museum has a set of BFCC table knives with carved ivory handles and metal inlays, dating from the 1870s to 1880s.
 Another set also has ivory-handled knives, but includes three-tined forks.
 The knife blades carry a trademark showing the American eagle overcoming the British lion.
 The company also produced pearl-handled and wooden-handled tableware, and exhibited a pocketknife with 365 blades at the Centennial Exposition.
 Regarding quality, Samuel Mason said this: "The forks are made from good quality of sheet steel, and hardened in oil with a spring temper, and beautifully finished; the prongs of the forks are well glazed inside and arched at the top; the fitting of the handle and bolster is flush and true, no plus 1-16th of an inch out of the handle; the blade of the knife is equally well ground and finished; every blade tested by being bent to a half circle; the prongs of the forks are twisted in like manner."